mshr-h/gomirror/README.md

 gomirror path/to/source_directory path/to/destination_directory
 ```

-WARNING: Files/directories in the destination directory will be deleted if they doesn't exists in the source directory.
+WARNING: Files/directories in the destination directory will be deleted if they don't exist in the source directory.

 ## Example